yrnr/SeleniumPytestGitpod-Lambdatest101Cert/README.md

 Framework: PyTest

 # To run on Lambdatest Cloud Grid, use below command
+To run the tests, just click Gitpod icon below
+It opens the project in Visual Studio Code
+It then installs all dependencies
+It runs the tests in console, creates a HTML report as well You can see results in the console, as well as in lambdatest website

-pytest -v -n 2 --capture=tee-sys  --html=report_of_tests_lt101cert.html
+The command used to run the tests: pytest -v -n 2 --capture=tee-sys  --html=report_of_tests_lt101cert.html

 <a href="https://gitpod.io/#https://github.com/yrnr/lt101cert">